-Every mountain sledder should carry some sort of saw, for a couple of reasons.
-Here’s our review of the Mountain Lab Backcountry Chainsaw.
+Every mountain sledder should carry some sort of a wood saw.
+The most common reason—but not only—is to extract your snowmobile from a difficult entanglement with a tree.
+With that said, here’s our review of the Mountain Lab Backcountry Chainsaw.

 One other factor of the Motorfist Alpha Boot that impressed me is the size.
 The boots are low-profile, which is great because they don’t get caught up in footwells or feel clunky.
 And they feel quite light!
 I don’t want a bunch of weight dragging me down when I’m frantically hopping around trying desperately not to pile my sled into an old-growth Doug fir, so that’s a big plus for me.

 The Elevation Dry-Link is called a monosuit, but it isn’t really.
 It’s two pieces (jacket and bibs) that zip fully together to form one.
 And from what I’ve seen so far with one day under my belt (haha), you kind of get the best of both worlds.